Adaptive Clothing for Seniors with Disabilities: A Guide

 - Use zippers and buttons with one hand

-- Reduces risk of falls by wearing clothes that go on easily and stay on, eliminating the need to adjust one’s body into a dangerous or painful position in order to get dressed/undressed
+- Clothes such as CareZips for women reduces risk of falls by wearing clothes that go on easily and stay on, eliminating the need to adjust one’s body into a dangerous or painful position in order to get dressed/undressed

 - Easier access to catheters, ports and other medical devices